Benefits of Using Personality Tests in Hiring and Selection

 At Birkman, we use our assessment tools in hiring, onboarding, and ongoing collaboration across the company.
 This helps us connect with our coworkers and leverage the diversity of personality to utilize different individual strengths toward our common purpose: to empower people and performance.
 We’re proud to celebrate the impact of The Birkman Method personality assessment on our business, winning National, and Houston’s, Best and Brightest Awards six years a row, an accolade that is the direct result of the passion of our employees in our unique culture rooted in personality assessment and positive psychology.

 It’s not just about personality test data, but what you choose to do with it.
-At our Houston headquarters, we believe that including personality assessment in our hiring decisions helps build a shared success story for Birkman, our employees, partners, and clients.
+At our Houston headquarters, we believe that including personality assessment data in our hiring decisions helps build a shared success story for Birkman, our employees, partners, and clients.